Carreau/phd-dissertation/parts/roleofactin.rst

 barbed (+) end.
 The barbed end has  higher dynamics than its pointed counterpart which is the reason for its (+) name.
-The dynamics of polymerisation is higher both in he case of ATP and ADP, though the rate constant of association and dissociation differ for both kind of filaments.
+The dynamics of polymerisation is higher both in he case of ATP and ADP, though the rate constant of association and dissociation differ for both kind of filaments (:num:`Figure #fig-actin-pollard`)

-.. _fig-actin:
+.. _fig-actin-pollard:

 .. figure:: /figs/elongation-rate-constant.png
     :alt: "Elongation rate constant of actin filament as measured by Pollard 2003"